BorHan-U/An-AI-Based-Resume-Screening-For-Job-Recruitment/README.md

 As of now, in this project, ten employment area has been covered but it is planned that features will be added to make the model more generalized screening model to check all kinds of recruitment in the future.

--The project is written fully as a research paper, if any hesitation feel free to contact me through Info@uddinborhan.com-
+-The project is written fully as a research paper.
+If any hesitation, feel free to contact me through Info@uddinborhan.com-